 Additional information about the criteria used to evaluate submissions can be found in the article review checklist, published in Volume 46 (1993), pages 705-718.

-Authors should prepare their manuscripts for blind review according to the directions provided in the 2010 Publication Manual of the American Psychological Association (6th ed.).
+Authors should prepare their manuscripts for blind review according to the directions provided in the 2010 Publication Manual of the American Psychological Association (6th ed.), and ensure that DOI numbers are included for all articles referenced in the manuscript.
 Be sure to remove any information that may potentially reveal the identity of the authors to the review team.

 Send manuscripts electronically to:

-Books to be considered for review should be sent to Book Review Editors:
+Books to be considered for review should be sent to the Editor: